kstephens/swig-101/README.md

 * Generated binding code is generated, compiled and linked.
 * Bindings can be dynamically loaded or statically linked.
 * Generated code is self-contained.
-* Hinting for improved integration and representation.
+* Hinting improves integration and representation.
 * Template-driven: users can create specialized generators.
 * Consistency between target languages.